-Hydrocarbons that escape upstream treatment will not accumulate to high concentrations in plants that produce a significant percentage of oxygen as a liquid product, or in which the oxygen is withdrawn from the low pressure column as liquid, pumped and vaporized in exchangers external to the column system.
+Hydrocarbons that pass through upstream treatment will not accumulate to high concentrations in plants that produce a significant percentage of oxygen as a liquid product, or in which the oxygen is withdrawn from the low pressure column as liquid and then pumped and fully vaporized in exchangers external to the column system.

-However, in a plant that produces only a GOX product (taken directly off the column) or a very small amount of liquid, it is necessary to deliberately remove a measurable amount of liquid from the sump of the reboiler in order to limit the concentrations of light hydrocarbons (particularly ethylene, propane, and ethane), nitrous oxide, and carbon dioxide to acceptable levels.
-A minimum continuous purge rate of 0.1% to 0.2% of the incoming air is recommended.
-On small plants where a continuous purge is not practical, a purge equivalent to this rate should be taken at least every 8 hours.
+However, in a plant that produces only GOX product (taken directly off the column) or a very small amount of liquid, it is necessary to deliberately remove a sufficient amount of liquid from the sump of the reboiler in order to limit the concentrations of light hydrocarbons (particularly ethylene, propane, and ethane), nitrous oxide, and carbon dioxide to acceptable levels.
+A minimum continuous LOX purge rate of 0.1% to 0.2% of the incoming air is recommended.
+Where a continuous purge is not practical, purge equivalent to this rate shall be taken at least every 8 hours.